Volunteer Opportunities

 Family Friendly: All ages welcome if accompanied by an adult.

 Findlay Hope House is looking for shelter office volunteers.
-Duties include answering the door and phone, receiving donations, documenting residents' needs or questions, completing hourly walk-throughs of the shelter, and ensuring that the building is accessible to residents.
+Duties include answering the door and phone, receiving donations, documenting residents' needs or questions, completing hourly walk-throughs of the shelter and ensuring that the building is accessible to residents.
 Occasional light housekeeping may also be required.
-Volunteers fill three hour shifts on weekends and holidays.
-Two shifts minimum per month preferred, but on call shifts are also a possibility.
-Contact Laurie Poland at lpoland@findlayhopehouse.org to apply.
+Volunteers fill three-hour shifts on weekends and holidays.
+Two shifts minimum per month are preferred, but on-call shifts are also a possibility.
+Volunteers are welcome to help with a spouse or friend.
+Contact Amy Wilson at awilson@findlayhopehouse.org if interested.

 Associated Charities is looking for help in their office, 1800 N. Blanchard St., on Monday, Tuesday and Wednesday from 8am-4:30pm.
 The volunteer/s will assist the executive secretary with scheduling clients, answering the phone, receiving clients in person, assisting with registration, completing paperwork and helping with other general office duties.
 Volunteers will complete a brief screening process and must keep client information confidential.
 To learn more, contact Evila Sadana at 419-423-2021.